pooyanazad/voice_assistant/README.md

 - **Tell Jokes**: Get a random joke.
 - **Tell Time**: Know the current time.
 - **Search Wikipedia**: Get a brief summary from Wikipedia.
-- **Interactive GUI**: User-friendly interface to start and stop the assistant, with visual feedback.

 ## Technologies Used